Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of the State of Hawaii
+• be a resident of Hawaii

 Idaho pre-registration rules